SanyueHan/Degree-Project/report/final_thesis.md

 ## 4 Individual Job Description
 ### 4.1 Han Sanyue's Individual Part
+#### 4.1.1 Introduction
+As mentioned earlier, my main work involves with realize the three phrases in front end, namely lexical analysis, syntax analysis, and semantic analysis, in other words the modules an interpreter needed. when a source program is passed into the interpreter, it w
+#### 4.1.2 Lexical Analysis
+#### 4.1.3 Syntax Analysis
+#### 4.1.4 Semantic Analysis
+#### 4.1.5 Conclusion
 ### 4.2 Zou Yang's Individual Part
 ### 4.3 Hao Tingting's Individual Part